 Moreover, it can also store all the propylene present in the plant if, at the start up after washing the equipment and the lines with water, the propylene results to be wet.
 In such a case it will be sent back to the B.L. in liquid or gas phase through the suitable lines provided for this unit.

-The fresh propylene, measured by FQ1101 at B.L., is called into the tank under level control through the LRC 2401.
+The fresh propylene, measured by FQ1101 at B.L., is called into the tank under level control through the LIC 2401.

-The feed drum pressure is kept constant by the PRC 2401 which controls the propylene flowrate sent to the evaporator E 302 to pressurize the system.
+The feed drum pressure is kept constant by the PIC 2401 which controls the propylene flowrate sent to the evaporator E 302 to pressurize the system.

 The kettle type evaporator is heated with steam.
 The pressure switch PSH 2403 on the steam line will cut off the propylene flow to the heat exchanger in case of pipe rupture.